All Collections

 Component name & location

-If it is a component located in your styleguide, you'll see the styleguide name with a blue dot under your component name.
+You'll see the same color codes next to the styleguide information in the Component box.
+If it is a component in your styleguide, you'll see the styleguide name with a blue dot.
 The dot's color will be green if the component is also linked to code/Storybook.
+If the link to code/Storybook is broken, the color will be red.

-If the selected component is not located in your styleguide and Zeplin detected it from your design file over the export process, you'll see the design file info with a gray dot and ⓘ icon to show an informative text about the component.
+If the selected component is not located in your styleguide and Zeplin detected it from your design file, you'll see the design file info with a gray dot and β“˜ icon to show informative text about the component.

 Properties

-If the component you selected has been set as a component variant, you can see its variant properties on the right panel.
+If the component you selected has been set as a component variant, you'll see its variant properties on the right panel.

 To learn more about Component Variants in Zeplin, check out this article.

-If you exported designs from Figma with Component Properties, those properties will also be listed on the right panel.
-When you hover over a component property on the right panel, Zeplin will highlight the layers that are linked with the property.
+If you exported designs from Figma with Component Properties, these properties will also be listed on the right panel.
+When you hover over a component property on the right panel, Zeplin will highlight the layers linked with the property.

 “Used in” screens

-When you select a component on your screen, you’ll be able to see a list of other screens where that component is also used in — within a project and across other projects in the workspace.
+When you select a component on your screen, you'll see a list of other screens where that component is also used within a project and across other projects in the workspace.

-You’ll see the number of “used in” screens in the Component box first, and when you click on the arrow button there, Zeplin will list all the screens in the current project that the selected component is used.
+You'll see the number of "used in" screens in the Component box, and when you click on the arrow button there, Zeplin will list all the screens in the current project that the selected component is used.
 You can directly navigate to those screens by clicking on them.
-To see the screens in the other projects that the selected component is used, you can choose those projects from the dropdown.
+To see the screens in the other projects where the selected component is used, you can choose those projects from the dropdown.

 Zeplin also shows when component variants are detected in other screens.
 You can directly change the properties from the right panel to see the screens where the other component variants are used in.